YannBourgeois/YannBourgeois.github.io/_projects/3_project.md

 </div>
 <div class="caption">
-    These tortoises were found near Constanta in Romania, and belongs to the subspecies _Testudo graeca ibera_.
+    These tortoises were found near Constanta in Romania, and belongs to the subspecies Testudo graeca ibera.
 In the medium term I wish to expand genomic and conservation studies to Eastern Europe and the Near-East.
 The figure on the right summarizes a possible demographic trajectory inferred from the reference genome (time goes backwards from left to right).
 </div>